Seasonal Influenza Information for Children and Adolescents

 - Influenza and Benefits of Influenza Vaccination educational materials

-- Febrile Seizures Following Childhood Vaccinations, Including Influenza and Pneumococcal Vaccinations, Centers for Disease Control and Prevention
+- Febrile Seizures Following Childhood Vaccinations, Including Influenza Vaccination, Centers for Disease Control and Prevention

-- Thimerosal and 2012-2013 Seasonal Flu Vaccines, Centers for Disease Control and Prevention
+- Thimerosal in Flu Vaccine, Centers for Disease Control and Prevention, Centers for Disease Control and Prevention

 - Those with Chronic Health Problems

-- Information for People with Asthma, Centers for Disease Control and Prevention
+- Flu and People with Asthma, Centers for Disease Control and Prevention

 - Flu and People with Diabetes, Centers for Disease Control and Prevention